Construction Cost Crisis Australia | Impact & Solutions

 Quoted the job months ago.
 Materials and fuel have moved since.
 The quote is still the price.
 Every job delivered at a loss chips away at the business, and there is no buffer to absorb it.

-Small construction businesses and sole traders are particularly exposed because they have less room to absorb cost increases and fewer resources to fight for recovery.
+Small construction businesses and sole traders are particularly exposed because they have less room to absorb cost increases.

-We work out what your contracts actually allow, identify any recovery options, and help you make decisions that protect the business going forward.
+Blaze Business & Legal works out what your contracts actually allow, identifies any recovery options, and helps you make decisions that protect the business going forward.

 All Articles, Analysis and Resources